wenxichen/word-learning-video-gen/README.md

 - [ ] minimize the cost of LLM calls, especially for image generation.
 We can use cheaper alternatives for dall-e or local models.
 Alternatively, we can search for images on the internet.
 - [ ] make better command line interface for the script.
+- [ ] add more smooth support for different OS.